Planting Trees Could Save the Planet

 As it turns out, a lot.

 But only if you know where to look for actionable ideas and inspiration.
-Which is why we’re starting the ARC Environmental Series, to help you find the ideas and inspiration you need to make a difference.
+This is why we’re starting the ARC Environmental Series, to help you find the ideas and inspiration you need to make a difference.

 In this first post of the ARC Environmental Series, we want to talk about some exciting new research on how trees may be just the thing we need to save the planet.